DushyantSahoo/hSCP/README.md

  3) error stores % information captured by the decomposition; ideally it should be decreasing with the iterations.

 A test code using simulated data is given, which would give the user an idea of the input parameters and how the output looks.
-Please refer to the "Hierarchical extraction of functional connectivity components in the human brain using resting-state fMRI" paper for more details.
+Please refer to the "Hierarchical extraction of functional connectivity components in the human brain using resting-state fMRI"[1] paper for more details.
 I am thankful to Anastasia for providing me with the code for projection operators.

 # Reference